Hand Numbness but Not Sure Where the Problem Is?

 Our Approach at Yonsei Shinmyung

-Physical examination, provocation tests, and ultrasound to locate compression sites.
-Nerve conduction studies and MRI when necessary. - Stage 1: Downshift (Circulation HD)
+We locate compression sites using physical examination, provocation tests, and ultrasound imaging.
+Nerve conduction studies and MRI are performed when necessary. - Phase 1: Downshift (Circulation HD)

-Hydrodissection at compression sites to create space around nerves.
-Releases adhesions and improves blood flow. - Stage 2: Activate (Circulation PT)
+We perform hydrodissection at the compression site to create space around the nerve.
+We release adhesions and improve blood flow. - Phase 2: Activate (Circulation PT)

-Nerve gliding exercises, surrounding muscle strengthening, and posture correction. - Stage 3: Integrate
+Nerve gliding exercises, surrounding muscle strengthening, and posture correction. - Phase 3: Integrate

 - Frequently dropping objects